Navigating pregnancy during the COVID-19 pandemic

 - Am I able to breastfeed my baby?
 If not, why not?

 - Am I allowed to give birth vaginally or do you give Caesarean section sooner?
 If so, why is that?

-What should women pack to go into hospital given the coronavirus disease (COVID-19) outbreak?
+What should women pack to go into hospital during the pandemic?

 “I don’t think women need to take anything extra, but they should take precautions well into account,” advises Cadée.

 She expects some hospitals may ask women to go home more quickly than normal if they’re healthy.
 “Again, that will be different from area to area, from woman to woman, from hospital to hospital,” she says, recommending expecting mothers to “ask their midwife or their obstetrician for advice that’s really tailor made for them.”